 Edworthay Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Edworthay has been recorded under many different variations, including Hedworth, Hedworthy, Headworth, Headworthy, Headword, Headward and many more.

 Early Notables of the Edworthay family (pre 1700)

 Another 32 words (2 lines of text) are included under the topic Early Edworthay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Edworthay family to the New World and Oceana
+Migration of the Edworthay family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Edworthay or a variant listed above: Alexander Hedworth, aged 42, who arrived at Ellis Island, in 1919; Doris Hedworth, aged 9, who arrived at Ellis Island from S. Shielas, England, in 1916.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.